Followers

 Untimely Death

-His work in the northwest done, Wayne began the long journey home.
-He sailed from the region that is now Detroit on a sloop.
-After five days he made port at the site of the former French outpost at Fort Presqu'Isle, today's Erie, Pennsylvania.
-But while the weather was pleasant, his thoughts turned grim and he wrote a number of letters listing his final wishes.
+Having completed his work in the northwest, Wayne began the long journey home.
+He sailed from what is now Detroit on a sloop.
+After five days, he reached the site of the former French outpost at Fort Presqu'Isle, now known as Erie, Pennsylvania.
+Although the weather was pleasant, his thoughts grew grim, and he penned several letters outlining his final wishes.
 At Presque Isle, Wayne suffered a serious gout attack.
-Now anyone who has suffered gout knows that is reason enough to be mad.
+Anyone who has endured gout knows that is plenty of reason to be upset.
 This was clearly a severe case with complications.
-Calls for doctors were rushed to Pittsburgh and the Army hospitals.
-Wayne's health worsened.
-He developed intense stomach pains.
-The doctors from the east arrived, but on the same day, 15 December 1796, "Mad" Anthony Wayne died.
-They buried him in a plain coffin, his initials, and date of death driven into the wood using round-headed brass tacks, at the foot of the blockhouse flagstaff on garrison hill.
+Urgent calls for doctors were sent to Pittsburgh and the Army hospitals.
+Wayne's health continued to deteriorate as he developed intense stomach pains.
+The doctors from the east arrived, but on the same day, December 15, 1796, "Mad" Anthony Wayne died.
+He was buried in a plain coffin, with his initials and date of death driven into the wood using round-headed brass tacks, at the foot of the blockhouse flagstaff on garrison hill.

 Rebuilt blockhouse on Presque Isle